Cooking Is a SNAP: Fall-Inspired Recipes to Enjoy Now—and Later

 While some foods simply don’t freeze well—lettuce, for instance, or boiled macaroni—many others do exceptionally well in the icebox and can last for months at a time.
 In fact, according to the USDA, you can safely store everything from cooked meats and poultry to raw, beaten eggs in the freezer if you know how to do it correctly.

-Ready to try your hand at some new autumn recipes?
-Before you get started, know the steps to preserving their flavor and integrity for the next time you crave a homemade meal without the fuss.
+Ready to try some new autumn recipes?
+Before you get started, learn how to preserve their flavor and integrity when you freeze them.

 1. Focus on the right ingredients

-In addition to those salad greens and boiled pastas, avoid freezing any food with a high water content—such as summer melons, cucumbers, or eggplant, among others.
-Similarly stay away from creamy foods like yogurt and milk-based sauces, as they aren’t well suited for the freezer.
-While these things may not harm you, they will certainly disappoint you when they curdle or turn mushy once defrosted.
+In addition to salad greens and boiled pastas, avoid freezing any food with a high water content—such as summer melons, cucumbers, or eggplant.
+Similarly, stay away from creamy foods like yogurt and milk-based sauces, as they aren’t well suited for the freezer.
+While these things may not harm you, they may curdle or turn mushy once defrosted.

-Baked pasta (like lasagna noodles), and cooked vegetables (like roasted eggplant) do keep well when frozen, though.
-That’s why it can be so rewarding to make big batches of braises, casseroles, and soups at this time of year.
+Baked pasta (like lasagna noodles) and cooked vegetables (like roasted eggplant) do keep well when frozen, though.
+That’s why it can be rewarding to make big batches of braises, casseroles, and soups this time of year.

 2. Chill out